 In fact, you can get anywhere from 300 to 500 miles out of your average pair of sports trainers.
 And the everyday variety can last for several years.
 So, knowing how to clean them properly can be worth its weight in running medals.

-Check out these handy tips on how to keep your trainers and machine safe, so you don't need any washing machine repairs.
+Check out these handy tips on how to wash trainers in the washing machine.

 Which trainers can you wash in the washing machine?